Information for Universities

 Impact of the coronavirus pandemic

-As with all schools across the country, Christ’s Hospital closed to students for two periods over the last two years: March to July 2020 and January to March 2021.
+As with all schools across the country, Christ’s Hospital closed to students for two periods: March to July 2020 and January to March 2021.

 How we set predicted grades